SerumYouNeed/Wheel-Of-Fortune/README.md

 # 🎡 Wheel of Fortune Game

-A simple multiplayer *Wheel of Fortune* game implemented in Java.
+A super fun version of classic *Wheel of Fortune* game implemented in Java.

-This project is a console-based version of the classic game, where players take turns spinning a wheel and guessing letters in hidden phrases.
-Includes support for categories like proverbs, movies, and famous actors (to be backed by a database in future versions).
+This project is a console-based version of the classic game, where player spin a wheel and guess letters in hidden phrases.
+Includes support for categories like Disney animated movies, and famous actors (to be backed by a database in future versions).

 ---

 ## 🚀 Features (WIP)

-- Turn-based gameplay for multiple players
+- Connecion with puzzle database.
-- Random wheel spin mechanics
+- Random wheel spin mechanics with field selector
 - Letter guessing and puzzle solving
-- Basic timer per turn
 - Console-based user interface
+- Planned:
-- Planned: database integration with categories:
+  - database integration with categories:
     - 📜 Proverbs
     - 🎬 Movie titles
     - 🎭 Actors' names
+  - multiplayer mode
+  - timer of round
+  - logging

 ---